Offer ASHA CEUs

 - attend ... employer-sponsored in-service; or ... other professional organizations' continuing education activities that contribute to professional development.
 (In other words, assuming the content is appropriate, an employer or organization can simply plan and conduct an event and give an attendance certificate at the end, and participants can still get credit toward ABESPA licensure and ASHA certification by tracking their own time and self-reporting to those entities. --GC)

-Also, participants tracking their own hours should submit their hours at any time during their 3-year window when they accrue the needed hours.
-Here's a link to the required ASHA Compliance Form.
-(Link checked May 2017)
+Participants tracking their own hours should submit their hours at any time during their 3-year window when they accrue the needed hours.
+Here's a link to more info about ASHA's Certification Maintenance Compliance process. (link verified July 2018)

 Finally, a Q&A from ASHA: